amvicc/The-Simpsons-Recognition/Reports/README.md

-# Here will be reports
+# Reports
+Here you can find reports:
+- Testing report
+- Final report